The Best Dog Food for Golden Retrievers in 2022

 Nutritional Needs of Golden Retrievers

 Like all dogs, protein should form an essential component of the diet of your Golden Retriever.
 As a guideline, they should have at least 18% protein in their diet, whereas puppies need slightly more at 22%.
 This is why protein is so prominently featured in the foods discussed above.
 This is essential in supporting the muscular bodies of these large and active dogs.
+For more options, check out our detailed review of high protein dog food.

 Concentrated energy is provided by fat in Retriever dog food, and this should form 5% of your adult dog’s diet and 8% of your puppy’s.
 However, fat and calorie content should still be low to moderate compared to smaller dogs with faster metabolisms.
 Look for specific types of fat like Omega-3 and Omega-6 fatty acids as these can help to reduce shedding, as well as adding gloss and shine to your dog’s coat.